BackupTheBerlios/hjb-svn/trunk/docs/rst/register-provider.rst

 :URL-Pattern: *hjb-root-uri*/provider-name/register

-:Parameters: multiple; they are used to populate the JNDI Context environment
+:Parameters: multiple; they are used to populate the provider's JNDI Context environment

 :Returns: N/A

 This **POST** request registers a Provider with HJB.
 This command

-* uses the parameters to populate the Hashtable that configures the Provider's JNDI Initial Context.
+* uses the parameters to populate the Hashtable used to configure the Provider's JNDI Initial Context.

-* can be invoked multiple times with the exactly the same paramters;
+* is idempotent during the lifetime of a particular provider instance
-  after the first successful attempt, HJB ignores subsequent invocations.
+  - can be invoked multiple times with the exactly the same parameters; after the first successful attempt, HJB ignores subsequent invocations.

 .. _back to commands: ./command-list.html